syaffers/visibiome/README.md

 # Visibiome: Microbiome Search and Visualization Tool #

-## Using the VirtualBox image
+## Using the VirtualBox image ##

-We recommend users who would like to use Visibiome to download the prepared VirtualBox image.
+We recommend users who would like to use Visibiome locally to download the prepared VirtualBox image.
 This removes the necessary configuration and provides a barebones usable deployment complete with databases, pre-calculated matrix data and the webserver itself.

 The Visibiome distribution can be found at https://s3.amazonaws.com/visibiome-data-files/Visibiome-amd64.vdi.gz

-## QIIME-based Ubuntu VM Setup ##
+## QIIME-based Ubuntu VM/EC2 Setup ##

 There are three possible deployment settings (indicated in this document with a placeholder `<SETTING>`).
 The settings are `local`, `deployment`, `production` which is stored under `vzb/settings`.
 Any lines showing the `$` sign at the start are terminal commands while lines that begin with `...` are parts of a file.

+### Installing Visibiome on fresh Ubuntu distributions ###

+If you are serving Visibiome using a fresh Ubuntu installation, start with the following installations:

+        $ sudo apt-get install git python-pip mysql-server libmysqld-dev

+### Main installation procedure ###

-1. Start a VM or EC2 server with QIIME pre-installed.
+1. Start a VM or EC2 server with the QIIME community image or a fresh Ubuntu image (see subsection above).

 2. Setup a Redis cache.
 For distributed task queueing try RedisLabs, AWS ElastiCache is a little difficult to configure.
 For local redis deployment: